developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## Navigation
 ### BadLinkURI
-Specifies the ‘badlink’ URI file to be displayed when:
+Specifies the "badlink" URI file to be displayed when:

 1. An error occurs when attempting to navigate to a page (i.e. there's no network connection)
 2. A page times out (according to the timeout interval set in NavTimeout)
 3. The user presses the stop button.

-The browser will automatically append the querystring value 'badlink' containing the URL of the page that could not be reached, and 'stop=true' if the page was loaded because the user pressed the stop button.
+The browser will automatically append the querystring value "badlink" containing the URL of the page that could not be reached, and 'stop=true' if the page was loaded because the user pressed the stop button.
 The page specified in the badlink setting should be a device-resident file using the `file://` protocol so it’s accessible by the browser.

 **Known issues**: If the device has no network connection, a navigation timeout message may be displayed on Windows Mobile devices using the IE engine.
 On CE5 and CE6, the IE engine will truncate the request variables when a navigation to badlink occurs and the reason for the failure may not be displayed.